Indicated for: prevention of meningococcal disease

 For children 2 to 10 years of age, no data are available for evaluating safety and immunogenicityof other childhood vaccines when administered concomitantly with Menveo.

-Concomitant administration of Menveo and other vaccines than those listed above has not beenstudied.
+Concomitant administration of Menveo with vaccines other than those listed above has not beenstudied.
 Concomitant vaccines should always be administered at separate injection sites and preferablycontralateral.
 It should be checked if the adverse reactions may be intensified by anyco-administration.

 If a vaccine recipient is undergoing immunosuppressant treatment, the immunological response maybe diminished.